-- While SIR is not owned by the Fund, the Fund is economically dependent upon SIR.
+- SIR opened a new Scaddabush restaurant at the location of the closed Canyon Creek restaurant in Burlington, Ontario on November 19, 2019.
+This restaurant is expected to become part of Royalty Pooled Restaurants on January 1, 2021. - While SIR is not owned by the Fund, the Fund is economically dependent upon SIR.
 SIR files its unaudited interim and audited annual consolidated financial statements and Management's Discussion and Analysis ("MD&A") on SEDAR under the Fund's SEDAR profile under the heading "Other".
 SIR's third quarter unaudited interim consolidated financial statements and MD&A were filed on SEDAR on June 19, 2019. - SIR secured additional long-term financing in 2018 to fund new restaurant developments and renovations to existing restaurants.
 SIR continues to assess changes in the marketplace, including economic conditions and consumer confidence, and has advised the Fund that it has adopted a more cautious stance toward new restaurant openings. - SIR's Management believes that recent performance in the full-service restaurant industry has been impacted by a shift in consumer behaviour.
-Consumer spending at full-service restaurants in Ontario, where the majority of SIR's restaurants are located, has been restrained by a number of factors including the impact of a minimum wage increase on menu pricing, changes to impaired driving legislation impacting beverage sales, rising costs of living, and high levels of consumer debt.
+Consumer spending at full-service restaurants in Ontario, where the majority of SIR's restaurants are located, has been restrained by a number of factors, including: the impact of a minimum wage increase on menu pricing, changes to impaired driving legislation impacting beverage sales, rising costs of living, and high levels of consumer debt.
 In addition, an increasing number of consumers are choosing to order through meal delivery services instead of in-restaurant dining.
-Real foodservice sales in Ontario fell in 2018, following four years of average annual real growth between 2014 and 2017.
-To date in 2019, real foodservice sales in Ontario have increased slightly, and SIR's Management continues to focus its strategic efforts on capturing a greater share of the market.
+According to Restaurants Canada data, real commercial food service sales (sales adjusted for menu inflation) in Ontario declined 0.2% in calendar year 2018 (despite the generally higher menu prices) and preliminary data indicates real sales rebounded only slightly in calendar year 2019.
+SIR's Management continues to focus its strategic efforts on improving same store sales performance and capturing a greater share of the market. - The coronavirus (COVID-19) outbreak is having a negative impact on global economic activity and could impact consumer spending in Canada, including restaurant sales.
+Further, due to cautionary measures and public health recommendations on social distancing, public meeting places, including restaurants and other hospitality-related venues, could experience a significant near-term decline in customer visits.

-Same Store Sales Growth(1)
+Same Store Sales(1)

-SIR reported to the Fund that the Royalty Pooled Restaurants had cumulative SSS(1) declines of 2.2% and 2.8% in Q2 2019 and YTD 2019, respectively.
+SIR reported to the Fund that the Royalty Pooled Restaurants had cumulative SSS(1) declines of 6.5% and 5.3% in Q4 2019 and Fiscal 2019, respectively.
 SSS(1) are typically impacted by changes in guest traffic and average cheque amount.
 Other factors are identified below.
-Segmented SSS(1) performance for Q2 2019 and YTD 2019 is detailed in the following table.
+Segmented SSS(1) performance for Q4 2019 and Fiscal 2019 is detailed in the following table.

-SSS (1) for the Royalty Pooled Restaurants (unaudited) Three-month period ended June 30, 2019 Three-month period ended June 30, 2018 Six-month period ended June 30, 2019 Six-month period ended June 30, 2018
+SSS (1) for the Royalty Pooled Restaurants (unaudited) Three-month period ended December 31, 2019 Three-month period ended December 31, 2018 12-month period ended December 31, 2019 12-month period ended December 31, 2018

-Jack Astor's (4.0%) 4.7% (3.7%) 4.2%
+Jack Astor's (7.9%) (1.2%) (6.4%) 2.1%

-Scaddabush 3.3% (2.8%) 0.9% 0.1%
+Scaddabush (1.4%) (1.6%) (1.3%) (0.1%)

-Canyon Creek (4.9%) (5.5%) (4.5%) (1.9%)
+Canyon Creek (8.7%) (3.5%) (6.3%) (2.7%)

-Signature Restaurants 10.2% (12.7%) 0.9% (6.4%)
+Signature Restaurants (1.4%) 4.2% (1.0%) (3.3%)

-Overall SSS (1) (2.2%) 2.0% (2.8%) 2.6%
+Overall SSS (1) (6.5%) (1.0%) (5.3%) 1.2%

-SIR believes that its recent SSS(1) performance has been impacted by a shift in consumer behaviour related to spending at full-service restaurants, especially in Ontario.
+SIR believes that its recent $SSS^{(1)}$ performance has been impacted by a shift in consumer behaviour related to spending at full-service restaurants, especially in Ontario, where the majority of SIR restaurants are located.